trangtvh/networkSFA/README.md

 **Installtion**

-To install the command, enter the following commands into Stata. (the first is unnecessary if you already have the github command installed):
+To install the package, enter the following commands into Stata. (the first is unnecessary if you already have the github command installed):

 ```stata
 net install github, from("https://haghish.github.io/github/")